Question 1[5 Marks]

 State the final output of the algorithm when N=4.

-Identify a problem with storing tickets in a collection and why a 2D array would be more appropriate
+Describe one problem with storing ticketing information in this way and explain why a 2D array would be more appropriate.

 Question 6[3 Marks]